-While there are various difficulties and challenges intrinsic to bibliometric methods, one of the most difficult to capture for individual work is information about the research institutions to which the work contributors belong \cite{Lammey20}.
-To investigate the status of R\&D activities at the state level or international collaborative relationships, we need information on the countries where the research institutions are located at the time of publication.
-Indeed, literature has proved internationally coauthored publications a reliable proxy for research collaboration \cite{Leydesdorff08,Glanzel05,Glanzel01,Melin96,Luukkonen92}.
-However, in many cases, such information is unknown or unavailable in a database; even when it is available, it is not easy to accurately analyse the metadata due to the identification or aggregation of institution names.
-This problem is common to any bibliographic database, including commercial databases, preprint servers and repositories.\endnote{ As an illustration, arXiv does not require institutional affiliation information on a submitted eprint, resulting in a situation where obtaining the corresponding metadata via the arXiv API is challenging.}
+While there are various intrinsic difficulties to bibliometric methods, one of the most challenging aspects to capture for individual works is information about the research institutions to which the contributors belong \cite{Lammey20}.
+To investigate the R\&D activities' status at the state or international level, we need information about the countries where the research institutions are located at the time of publication.
+Indeed, the literature has demonstrated that internationally coauthored publications are a reliable proxy for research collaboration \cite{Leydesdorff08,Glanzel05,Glanzel01,Melin96,Luukkonen92}.
+However, in many cases, such information is unknown or unavailable in a database.
+Even if it is available, accurately analysing the metadata can be difficult due to the identification or aggregation of institution names.
+This problem is typical of any bibliographic database, including commercial databases, preprint servers and repositories.\endnote{ As an illustration, arXiv does not require institutional affiliation information on a submitted eprint, resulting in a situation where obtaining the corresponding metadata via the arXiv API is challenging.}